tanketom/verdi/README.md

 Mindre enn eit faktisk spel er det mest tenkt som ei ambient lita verd ein kan observere, ei klinkekule med fine fargar, som fortel ei unik historie om maur… menn… prikkane som går omkring.

+Zoom med musehjul og dra med musepeikaren for å sjå dei pikselerte detaljane.
 Bruk innstillingerknappen i øvre høgre hjørnet for å justere på kartvisningar, få "debugge" verda, skru opp farten, lage ei ny øygruppe, og liknande.

 🇬🇧 **English, in brief**: This map simulation is intended to be a richly detailed world in miniature, a kind of terrarium where different systems of geography, climate and civilization interact to create evolving stories.
 This world is inspired by Ivar Aasen's _Nordmannen_ (better known as Mellom bakkar og berg).
 It is pure and simple vibecoding in Google Gemini, far beyond my abilities, but discussed between me and the machine.
+Zoom with mouse wheel and drag with mouse pointer to move around.
 Use the settings button in the top right corner to adjust map views, see legend, get a small debug tool, and generate a new island.

 ## Versjonar
 På litt halvtilfeldige tidspunkt har eg lagra versjonar her, slik at eg har eit arkiv eller backups å gå tilbake til, i tilfellet maskina fucker opp.